 - 1. On the Main tab, click Local Traffic > Virtual Servers.
 The Virtual Server List screen opens. - 2.
 Click the Create button.

-The New Virtual Server screen opens. - 3.
-In the Name field, type a unique name for the virtual server. - 4.
+- 3. In the Name field, type a unique name for the virtual server. - 4.
 For a host, in the Destination Address field, type an IPv4 or IPv6 address in CIDR format to allow all traffic to be translated.

 The supported format is address/prefix, where the prefix length is in bits.
-For example, an IPv4 address/prefix is 0.0.0/0, and an IPv6 address/prefix is ::/0.
+For example, an IPv4 address/prefix is 0.0.0.0/0, and an IPv6 address/prefix is ::/0.